If you have an anxiety disorder and need life insurance, we can help

 With OCD, underwriters look at the medications you take and compliance with therapy.

-Underwriting becomes concerned when obsessions and compulsions negatively affect your ability to carry on with daily activities.
+Underwriting becomes concerned when obsessions and compulsions negatively affect your daily activities.

 The severity determines how/if it will negatively affect your life insurance rate.